vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 #### Background in Calcutta
 - Ashoke and Ashima have immigrated to the United States from Calcutta, India.
 - Ashima’s family lived in a flat on Amherst street.
-- Ashima was working toward a college degree in English and used to tutor neighborhood schoolchildren in Tennyson, Wordsworth, pronunciation (of words like _sign_ and _cough_), and the difference between Aristotelian and Shakespearean tragedy.
+- Ashima was working toward a college degree in English and used to tutor neighborhood school children in Tennyson, Wordsworth, pronunciation (of words like _sign_ and _cough_), and the difference between Aristotelian and Shakespearean tragedy.
 - Ashoke’s family lived in Alipore.
 - Ashoke attended St. Xavier’s and then B.E.
 College, graduating first-class-first from both institutions.
 - Ashoke's father was a labor officer for the customs department of a shipping company.